GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 * ``type`` to specify the Geotrek type for imported objects
 * See the `geotrek/trekking/parsers.py/ <https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/trekking/parsers.py/>`_  file for details about parsers

-The parsed objects will be those contained in the ``settings.SPATIAL_EXTENT`` bounding box.
 You can duplicate the class to import different types of information desks.
 In that case, each class must have a unique name and provider label.

 .. _import-signage-osm: